fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

 contain asynchronous while conditions must be handled by placing the resumable code for the guard expression separately, see examples.

-### Compilability

-Some static checks are performed for the construction of resumable code as outlined above.
-However, there may still be cases where the application of the semantics of resumable code fails.
-The static checking of resumable code is primarily designed to ensure compositions of resumable code are checked to form resumable code, and a warning is emitted if this is not statically determined.

-A low-level resumable expression is not compilable if any of the following hold:

-1. It is an integer `for` loop

-2. It is a `let rec`

-3. It contains an unreduced use of a `ResumableCode` parameter

-4. It is a try/finally or try/with where the `finally` or `with` block  has `__resumableEntry` points.

-   > NOTE: The resumable code combinators `ResumableCode.TryWith` and `ResumableCode.TryFinally` return resumable code that implements
-   > resumable exception handlers properly

-If resumable code is not compilable then either

-1. `if __useResumableCode` alternatives are systematically used, see "optional resumable code" above.
-This allows for "dynamic" implementations of resumable code.
-   In this case a warning is emitted.

-2. A compilation failure occurs

-### The semantics of resumable code

-The execution of resumable code can be understood in terms of the direct translation of low-level resumable code to the constructs into a .NET method.
-For example, `__resumeAt` corresponds either to a `goto` (for a known label) or a switch table (for a computed label at the start of a method).

-If a `ResumableCode` expression is determined to be valid resumable code, then the semantics of the method or function hosting the resumable code is detemined by the following:

-1. All implementations are inlined under the static assumption `__useResumableCode` is true.

-2. All resumption points `match __resumableEntry() with Some contId -> <stmt1> | None -> <stmt2>` are removed by the static allocation of a unique integer within the resumable code for `contID` and using `<stmt1>` as the primary implementation.  `stmt2` is placed as the target for `contID` in a single implied jump table for the overall resumable code.

-3. Any `__stack_*` variables are represented as locals of the method.
-These are zero-initialized each time the method is invoked.

-4. Any non `__stack_*` variables are represented as locals of the host object.
-(Note, if the variables are not used in or after continuation branches then they may be represented as locals of the method).

-5. Any uses of `__resumeAt <expr>` are represented as an invocation of the implied jump table.

-   - If `<expr>` is a statically-determined code label (e.g. a `contID`) then this is effectively a `goto` statement to the `None` branch of the resumption point corresponding to the `contID`.

-   - If `<expr>` is not a statically-determined code label then the `__resumeAt` must be the first statement within the method.
-     If at runtime the `<expr>` doesn't correspond to a valid resumption point within the method then execution continues subsequent to the `__resumeAt`.

 ### Hosting resumable code in a resumable state machine struct

 A resumable state machine is specified using `__stateMachine`.